apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 plugin since there you can point the package manager to the right binary.
 The environment variable does solve the problem for transitive packages as well; however, it requires your users to set the variable now.
 In general we advise against adopting the plugin as a non-leaf package!

-* You can start Xcode by running `$ xed .` from the command line from the directory your project is located - this should make `$PATH` visible to Xcode.